 Cygnet is popular among artists, musicians and those looking for an alternative lifestyle.
 It offers several craft shops, art studios and galleries, and a wide range of cafes.

-Burtons Reserve on the water at the southern end of Cygnet is a great spot for a walk, picnic or visit to the playground.
+Burtons Reserve on the water at the southern end of Cygnet is a great spot for a walk, picnic or visit to the playground, which includes a skate park.

 Franklin and Port Huon